Are you on a fitness journey? Trying to lose weight can be hard. Let me help! Here are nine fitness hacks for women who are trying to lose weight.

 The fact is that if you increase the intensity of your time exercising, you can burn just as much in 20 minutes as you can in 60 at a lower intensity.

 You may have heard of HIIT, or high-intensity interval training.
 It is popular in the fitness world because it is known for bringing results.
 The idea is that you are again shocking your body and metabolism by increasing the intensity and changing it up a lot during your workouts.
+(Read more in my post about HIIT for beginners.)

 Plus, since weight-bearing exercise can be incorporated along with cardio in HIIT-style workouts, you can burn more over time.
 Studies show that typically cardio burns calories for a short time after your workout, but weight training can burn calories for up to about 36 hours after your workout.
 I don’t know about you, but I rather workout hard for 30 minutes and keep burning!